learn-with-me/notes-google-cloud-platform/cloud-functions.md

 This is what everyone keeps saying serverless application.

-> Function timeouts in 60 seconds.
+> Function timeouts in 60 seconds by default unless set.
 If you don't end it in time, You'll be charged for the whole 60 seconds

 #### Trigger Types